When a main character in the period drama Downton Abbey died from pre-eclampsia soon after childbirth, everyone was talking about the condition.

 It was about time.

 After all, pre-eclampsia, which can affect women after 20 weeks of pregnancy, is still very much a modern problem.
+According to the Center for Disease Control, pre-eclampsia happens in about 1 in 25 pregnancies in the United States.
+About 700 women die each year as a result of pregnancy complications.

 “It’s thought to be a factor in the placenta that causes the endothelial lining [the lining inside our blood vessels] in a pregnant woman not to work correctly,” he said.
 “Fluid then leaks out of the blood supply, and that’s where mom can start to have problems.”